 Buying older houses will most likely come with beautiful hardwood floors – which you can make gleam with wax, and original ones are always a talking point.
 But they also have gaps – perfect for your child to deposit your credit card.
 Stains from where a rug once only covered the centre, bumps, old staples, and nails to inflict injuries and tear tights, and are usually uneven.
 They may look low maintenance, but they really might not be.

 Bundles of light filtering through original sash windows are unbeatable.
 They’re also a joy to dress, with the choice of blinds and curtaining available.
 However, the cords tend to perish, they can rattle, be draughty, and you may find they hike up your house insurance bill a little faster than the time it takes to hoist them open.

 Before you romanticise about where to hang your Christmas stocking and certainly before you strike that match, get a pro to check the fireplace.
 It will probably need re-lining, a costly affair, but necessary if you’d rather not see your house purchase go up in smoke.
 Then there’s the cleaning – a small child really doesn’t do – the solid fuel bills, the mess and the smoke damage.
 Not to mention how much heat will escape through the chimney when left unlit.

 You don’t think about this one until you have been jolted upright at 5 am when the heating comes on.
 The clanging pipework in an old property can seem like a siren at that time, and may also be another lead problem in the form of pipes.
 Bottled water it is then.
 Electrics are a whole other ball game of worry.
 So, have the wiring inspected and possibly replaced unless you want to really wow the neighbours next Bonfire night.

 At A Fancy Home, we know if you’ve got your heart set on buying older houses then there’s not much we can do to deter you.
-However, now you can at least go into the buying process with a little more clarity!
+However, now you can at least go through the buying process with a little more clarity!